MichelleJiam/libasm/README.md

 42/Codam libasm, an introduction to assembly language

 ## Description
-A small collection of basic functions rewritten in 64-bit ASM using Intel syntax.
+A small collection of basic C functions rewritten in 64-bit ASM using Intel syntax.
 Compilation is done with nasm.

-"bonus" functions consist of an assembly implementation of atoi_base (atoi with base parameter), with linked-list manipulation functions to be added later.
+Functions that I rewrote: atoi_base, strchr, read, strcmp, strcpy, strdup, strlen, write

-A main containing tests is included.
+A main containing tests for all functions is included.

 ## Commands
-Run ```make test``` to compile and see the list of test commands.
+Run ```make test``` to compile the library and see the list of test commands.

-Run ```make bonus``` to compile with bonus functions.